 - 4.4.
 The starting list is made out with the individual Athletes placed in the positions they have drawn.
 The team Athletes are then inserted in sequence in the remaining places. - 4.5.
-The draw for the individual Competitions shall be conducted in the following manner:
+The draw for the individual Competitions at CDIOs and FEI Championships shall be conducted in the following manner:

-Individual Competition: In reverse order of the individual ranking result from the Team Competition, in groups of five (5).
+Individual CompetitionGrand Prix Special: In reverse order of the individual ranking result from the Team CompetitionGrand Prix, in groups of five (5).

-Freestyle Competition: In reverse order of the individual result from the Individual competition, in groups of five (5).
+Grand Prix Freestyle Competition: In reverse order of the individual from result from Grand Prix Special the Individual competition, in groups of five (5).